s-heppner/gpg-diary/README.md

 ## General Notes

 - Remember the password well.
 If you forget it, your data is gone.
 - Check the shell scripts.
-I commented them and they're pretty simple, so there is no excuse not to do your diligence
+I commented them and they're pretty simple, so there is no excuse not to do your diligence to secure your data
-- When running this via ssh-connections, you may need the following in order to input passwords: `export GPG_TTY=$(tty)`
+- When running this via ssh connections, you may need the following in order to input passwords: `export GPG_TTY=$(tty)`
 - The `./data` folder is in the `.gitignore`, so that you don't accidentally push your unencrypted diary (which shouldn't happen in the first place)
 - You can adapt `new_entry.sh` to change the new entry "template".